mmmenno/cc2lod/export/readme.md

 ## programmes

-A 'programme' is a `schema:Event` consisting of one or more `schema:ScreeningEvent`s.
+A 'programme' is a `schema:Event` consisting of one or more `schema:ScreeningEvent`s, that was held in a specific theater on one or more dates.
 Sometimes a film was screened under another name (a Dutch name, for example).
 In such cases this name is mentioned as a `schema:alternateName`.

 ```
 <http://www.cinemacontext.nl/id/V082378>